 - Papules and pustules: These are the "classic" symptoms you probably think of when you picture a pimple.
 "Red papules and pustules are considered more inflammatory acne, and as such, can also be attributed to bacteria and inflammation," Garshick says.
 The main difference? papules are raised bumps, while pustules contain pus.

 - Cysts: "Hormonal breakouts, while they can occur anywhere, tend to show up as deeper cystic breakouts [Ed. note: those "invisible" breakouts that feel tender to the touch.] involving the lower one-third of the face or the jawline area," says Garshick.
 "For many people, these breakouts can be cyclical and occur around their menses."

 "The development of acne is multifactorial," says Camp.
 "It involves follicular hyperkeratinization (exfoliating or shedding skin cells form a plug within a pore,) hormonal influences (androgens or sex hormones that signal sebum or oil production,) and inflammation related to bacteria."
-To put it simply, acne symptoms, like red, raised lesions, occur when too much oil and dead skin cells clog a pore and form bacteria, which initiates an inflammatory response from the body, resulting in breakouts.
+To put it simply, acne symptoms, like red, raised lesions can occur when too much oil and dead skin cells or bacteria clog a pore, which initiates an inflammatory response from the body, resulting in breakouts.
 More detail, below: